Frequently Asked Questions

 Q: What does your process look like?

 A: I remove rust, flaking paint and imperfections with a cup wirebrush connected to my grinder.
-For spots I can't reach with that I use different scrape tools, wirebrushes etc. Once everything is clean, I treat badly rusted spots with Ospho*, then I use a red iron oxide primer.
-This primer stops rust and will help prevent building up rust in the future (for a certain amount of time).
+For spots I can't reach with that I use different hand tools.
+Once everything is clean, I treat badly rusted spots with Ospho*, then I use a red iron oxide primer.
+This primer stops rust and slows down new rust in the future (for a certain amount of time).
 When the primer is dry I paint the metal in your desired color/finish.
 I hand paint both and only spray areas I can't reach with the brush.
 Both products are oil based.

 * Ospho is a rust inhibiting treatment which basically turns metal into black iron phosphate, so it gives it extra protection